rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 `snap.js` url | `https://app.sandbox.midtrans.com/snap/snap.js`
 transaction `token` | Retrieved from backend in [previous step](#_1-acquiring-transaction-token-on-backend)

 Enter your *Client Key* as the value of `data-client-key` attribute in snap.js script tag.
-Start the payment process by calling `snap.pay` with transaction `token`.
+Start the payment process by calling `window.snap.pay` with transaction `token`.

 ```html
 <html>